nataliehogg/tdcosmo_ext/README.md

 # TDCOSMO likelihood for Cobaya

 This package provides the TDCOSMO likelihood as an external package for [Cobaya](https://cobaya.readthedocs.io/en/latest/index.html).
 The hierarchical computation of the likelihood uses the [hierArc](https://hierarc.readthedocs.io/en/latest/) package along with [lenstronomy](https://lenstronomy.readthedocs.io/en/latest/).
-An example notebook is included demonstrating how to use this likelihood package with Cobaya.
+An example notebook is included demonstrating how to use the package.

 ## Requirements
  * hierArc: clone from [repo](https://github.com/sibirrer/hierArc)